linazoo/second-phase/resources/agile.md

 Retrospectives or 'Retros' are a time at the end of your sprint where you reflect on the work done so that you can work better during the next one.

-Easy ways to do this is give everyone a stack of post it notes and have them write things for each of the following categories.
+Easy ways to do this is give everyone a stack of post-it notes and have them write things for each of the following categories.
 - Continue doing
 - Stop doing
 - Start doing

-Everybody will then vote on their top three or X number of items as defined by the team and the ones with the top number of votes will be the things the team tries to work on for the sprint!
+Everybody will then vote on their top three or X number of items as defined by the team.
+The ones with the top number of votes will be the things the team tries to work on for the sprint!

 ![retro example 1](./agile_images/sprint_retrospective1.png)